 On the east side of the bay is a picturesque but still very much operational pier with a range of small craft on display.
 At its landward end are the old harbourmaster's offices.
 This is a great spot for lovers of boats and the contrast with Kirkwall's very much busier harbour a mile away could hardly be greater.

-Two kilometers south of the pier is the buoy marking the wreck of HMS Royal Oak which was sunk with the loss of 833 men on the night of 14 October 1939 by the German submarine U-47.
-This evaded the defences of Scapa Flow for long enough to torpedo the Royal Oak several times before making its escape.
+Two kilometres south of the pier is the buoy marking the wreck of HMS Royal Oak which was sunk with the loss of 834 men early in the morning of 14 October 1939 by the German submarine U-47.
+This evaded the defences of Scapa Flow for long enough to torpedo the Royal Oak before making its escape. the poignant Royal Oak Memorial Garden can be found at the head of the bay.

 Scapa Bay is quiet and little known.
 Don't come here looking for a wide range of activities, but if you want a nice white sandy beach to stroll along in a lovely setting, then this is the place for you.
 And being so close to Kirkwall it provides an ideal evening's alternative for anyone staying in the town.